John Penrose: Parliamentary career

+In the 2024 United Kingdom general election, he was unseated by Dan Aldridge from the Labour Party.

 Personal life

 Penrose met Dido Harding (who was made Baroness Harding of Winscombe in 2014), only daughter of Lord Harding of Petherton, while both worked at McKinsey.
 The couple married in October 1995, and have two daughters.
-Penrose has his home in the Weston-super-Mare constituency and a flat in London.
-Harding is the Chair of NHS Improvement, former Chief Executive of TalkTalk Group.
+Penrose has a house in his Weston-super-Mare constituency and a flat in London.
+Harding is the chair of NHS Improvement, the former head of NHS Test and Trace, and the former Chief Executive of TalkTalk Group.

-In 2016, Penrose, who lives in Winscombe, North Somerset, caused some local controversy over the design of a proposed swimming pool complex at his home.
+In 2016, Penrose, who lives in Winscombe, caused some local controversy over the design of a proposed swimming pool complex at his home.
 Winscombe and Sandford Parish Council formally objected to the 'ugly and massive' design on the grounds it would harm local views.
 The Daily Telegraph reported that this was noteworthy as Penrose had argued in 2013, in a previous ministerial role, for greater protection of historic views, suggesting some of the finest urban views in the country should be listed like buildings.
 Ultimately, the district council approved the planning application and accepted the argument that an originally planned grass roof was not possible.
 In May 2020, Penrose joined the advisory board of the think tank 1828 which has campaigned to scrap the NHS and replace it with a health insurance based system.